smherwig/phoenix-memserver/README.md

 A limitation of sm-vericrypt and sm-crypt is that they do not remove the backing host files for the memory segments and locks when Phoenix terminates.
-The `rest_phoenix_memdirs.sh` assumes that these files are stored under `~/var/phoenix/memfiles`, and can be used to clear the directory's contents between runs of Phoenix:
+The `bin/reset_phoenix_memdirs.sh` can be used to clear these files between runs of Phoenix.
+The script assumes these files exist udner ~/var/phoenix/memfiles`.

+Install `reset_phoenix_memdirs.sh

 ```
 cp ~/src/memserver/bin/reset_phoenix_memdirs.sh ~/bin/